A Dilaton Sum Rule for the Conformal Anomaly Form Factor in QCD at Order $\alpha_s$: The partonic correlator in the conformal limit

-with additional local terms of the form \beq \langle t^{\mu \nu }(q)j^{a \, \a}(p_1)j_{loc}^{b \, \b}(p_2)\rangle_g. \eeq As mentioned above, unlike the transverse traceless sector, the longitudinal sector of the decomposition retains additional contributions that do not vanish under Slavnov-Taylor identities, as they do in the quark sector or the general conformal solution discussed in \cite{Bzowski:2013sza}.
+As mentioned above, unlike the transverse traceless sector, the longitudinal sector of the decomposition retains additional contributions that do not vanish under Slavnov-Taylor identities, as they do in the quark sector or the general conformal solution discussed in \cite{Bzowski:2013sza}.
 These conditions, being homogeneous second-order differential constraints in coordinate space, are less restrictive than conventional Ward identities.
+Notice, however, that such terms are not part of the trace anomaly, since they are traceless by construction.
 Simultaneously, the trace sector undergoes further modifications due to additional terms linked to the gluon equations of motion, denoted here as \( \mathcal{B}^{\alpha \beta a b}_g \).
-These terms, absent in the on-shell decomposition, introduce corrections that alter the structure of the trace sector.
+These terms, absent in the on-shell decomposition, introduce corrections that alter the structure of the trace sector that define additional explicit breakings of the conformal symmetry, even for a vanishing quark mass.
+These are expected since, as already mentioned, the conformal symmetry of the one-loop expansion of the correlator is also violated by the gauge fixing condition.
 The new longitudinal terms \eqref{adds} take the form

 which is orthogonal to the trace sector.
-Notice that these local contributions vanish when the gluons are on-shell.
+Notice that these local (longitudinal) contributions vanish when the gluons are on-shell.